ZEISS/libczi/Src/libCZI/Doc/mainpage.markdown

 For libCZI the [semantic versioning scheme 2.0](https://semver.org/) is to be applied.
 The version number is defined in the top-level CMakeList.txt file [here](https://github.com/ZEISS/libczi/blob/main/CMakeLists.txt#L4).
 This is the only place where the version number is defined.
 When making changes, this version number needs to be updated accordingly.
-For determining whether a change is a breaking one, the source code level is decisive; i.e. not binary compatiblity (of the resulting static or dynamic libary) is to be considered, but the case of re-compiling the with the changed sources.
+For determining whether a change is a breaking one, the source code level is decisive; i.e. not binary compatibility (of the resulting static or dynamic library) is to be considered, but the case of re-compiling the with the changed sources.
 A borderline case here are maybe changes in the CMake-files - here the best judgment is to be applied whether a change in the compilation result will occur.